sodadata/docs/soda-sql/concepts.md

   POSTGRES_PASSWORD: yyyyyy
 ```

-To **define** the data quality tests that Soda SQL runs against a dataset in your data source, you use the scan YAML files that Soda SQL creates when you run the `soda analyze` CLI command.
+To **define** the data quality tests that Soda SQL runs against a dataset, you use the scan YAML files that Soda SQL creates when you run the `soda analyze` CLI command.
 Soda SQL uses the warehouse YAML file to connect to your data source and analyze the datasets in it.
 For every dataset that exists, Soda SQL creates a corresponding scan YAML file and automatically populates it with tests it deems relevant for your data.
 You can keep these default tests intact, or you can adjust them or add more tests to fine-tune your search for "bad" data.

-For example, you can define tests that look for things like, non-UUID entries in the id column of a table, or zero values in a commission percentage column.
+For example, you can define tests that look for things like, non-UUID-formatted entries in the ID column of a table, or zero values in a commission percentage column.
 See [Scan YAML]({% link soda-sql/scan-yaml.md %}) for much more detail on the contents of this file.

 #### Scan YAML example
 ```yaml